apigeecs/apigee-deploy-grunt-plugin/README.md

 Search and Replace Functionality
 =====
 Ability to search and replace strings from text files that match any pattern in Regex or string.
 See conf/search-and-replace-files.js to setup per environment.
+This task leverages [grunt-string-replace module](https://www.npmjs.org/package/grunt-string-replace).
+See conf/search-and-replace-files.js for an example.

 Continuous Integration with Jenkins
 ======